 Guadalupe River Trout Fishing

 The map on this page shows the trout fishing area of the Guadalupe River between the Canyon Lake dam and the City of New Braunfels.
-Trout will be stocked at Guadalupe Park, Whitewater Sports, Rio Raft/bridge crossing in Sattler, Third Crossing, and Camp Huaco Springs.
+Trout will be stocked at Guadalupe Park, Whitewater Sports, Rio Guadalupe/bridge crossing in Sattler, Third Crossing, and Camp Huaco Springs.

 Many camps and resorts in this area offer river access to paying guests.
 Free public fishing access is provided at the following locations:

 - Year-round: Guadalupe Park, operated by the US Army Corps of Engineers

 - December 2, 2016 – March 12, 2017: Free access available for trout anglers at Camp Huaco Springs.

 - December 2, 2016 – April 16, 2017: Free access at Mountain Breeze Campground.

 - December 2, 2016 – May 2, 2017: Free access at Rio Guadalupe Resort and Whitewater Sports.

 Anglers at leased areas have free access to the river from 30 minutes before daylight until 30 minutes after dusk.
 They may use the properties for bank fishing and to launch non-motorized watercraft such as rafts, kayaks and canoes for the purpose of fishing.
 These leases were made possible with grant funding provided by the U.S. Department of Agriculture’s Voluntary Public Access and Habitat Incentive Program.